The Future of

 Copyright

-As an open policy development programme, Culture Commons and our partners are sharing all our findings and outcomes as we go.
-To this end, we have published a series of Research Papers, Insight Papers and other materials on a dedicated digital hub which can be accessed freely by anyone.
+Culture Commons and our partners are sharing all our findings and outcomes as we go.
+To this end, we have published a series of research and insight papers and other materials which can be accessed freely by anyone.

-This digital report and all the outputs that appear on the dedicated digital hub mentioned above are published under a Creative Commons ‘Attribution-NoneCommericila-ShareAlike 4.0 International’ licence.
+This digital report and all research and insight papers cited throughout are published under a Creative Commons ‘Attribution-NoneCommericila-ShareAlike 4.0 International’ licence.
 This means that anyone can share and adapt the content as long as:

 - a link to the material is included in the citation

-- all changes to the original material are indicated
+- any and all changes to the original material are indicated

 Lastly any remix, transformation or materials built on the original material that is developed must be distributed under the same license as the original.